Cueva de la Olla (archaeological site): Background

+The cuexcomate in the 1900's.

 Significant evidence exists of early settlers in northern Mexico belonging to the Casas Grandes culture, a sub-region of the Mogollon culture.
 Along with the Anasazi and Hohokam, they were part of the Oasisamerica cultural area.
 This northern cultural region is known as "Gran Chichimeca" in Mexico and as the American Southwest in the United States.

 Cultural sites are located throughout the state of Chihuahua, with Paquimé serving as the region's central hub and commercial center.
 The earliest settlements of this culture date back to 1000 BCE, during the Late Archaic period.
 Its peak occurred between 1261 and 1300 CE, and the culture declined around 1450 CE.

 The challenging nature of this area shaped the distinctive traits of its inhabitants, who transitioned from nomadic hunter-gatherers to sedentary farmers, cultivating both the land and animals.

 Sites of the culture are found from the Pacific Ocean coast to the Sierra Madre Occidental, spanning a wide range of ecological and climatic environments.